-In Microsoft Dynamics AX, all the data is stored in database tables and a close relationship exists between the data model and the way that data is manipulated through forms and presented in reports.
-Therefore, an application that exchanges data with Microsoft Dynamics AX would require a detailed understanding of the data model as well as any business logic applied in forms and reports in order to maintain data consistency and integrity.
+In Microsoft Dynamics AX, all data is stored in database tables.
+A close relationship exists between the data model and the way that data is manipulated through forms and presented in reports.
+Therefore, an application that exchanges data with Microsoft Dynamics AX must be based on a detailed understanding of the data model, as well as any business logic applied in forms and reports, in order to maintain data consistency and integrity in the database.

-To solve this problem, the document service classes expose service operations (create, delete, find, findKeys, read, and update) and provide an external application object interface.
+To help to solve this problem, the document service classes expose service operations, which include create, delete, find, findKeys, getKeys, getChangedKeys, read, and update, and provide an application programming interface.
 The document service classes represent data as business entities so that the calling application can exchange data with Microsoft Dynamics AX without any knowledge of the underlying tables.
-The document services call functionality in the Axd<Document> classes.
+The document services call functionality in the Axd <Document> classes.

-The Ax<Table> classes are a further abstraction of a table and encapsulate the business logic associated with creation and modification of records in the database table.
-The Axd<Document> classes use the Ax<Table> classes to manipulate data in the database.
-The following figure illustrates how the Axd<Document> and Ax<Table> classes interact in a document exchange.
+The Ax <Table> classes are a further abstraction of a table and encapsulate the business logic associated with creation and modification of records in the database tables.
+The Axd <Document> classes use the Ax <Table> classes to manipulate data in the database.
+The following figure illustrates how the Axd <Document> and Ax <Table> classes interact in a document exchange.

 The Microsoft Dynamics AX classes in the XML Document Framework.